 Despite Ford's promises to incorporate hybrid technology into the Mustang by 2020, as-of September 2019 we're officially giving up hope on a hybrid Mustang.
 Though this news is likely sad for anyone who was looking forward to a Mustang with e-torque, there's some good news.
 It would seem that the push for hybridization has been replaced with a desire to go electric instead.

-While there are no known plans to alter the internal combustion engine (ICE) version of the Mustang, and the Mustang has always been at its best when there was a V8 option, Ford is looking to dispel some of the rumors about going electric in preparation for their electric lineup, which appears to include a four-door Mustang-inspired SUV.
-This combines several of the rumors we've been looking into and makes a lot of sense.
-Rather than expecting an AWD Mustang, a four-door Mustang, and a hybrid Mustang, it's much more likely that we're anticipating the release of a Mustang-inspired crossover that has optional AWD and is either fully electric or a plug-in hybrid.
+While there are no known plans to alter the internal combustion engine (ICE) version of the Mustang, and the Mustang has always been at its best when there was a V8 option, Ford is looking to dispel some of the rumors about going electric in preparation for their electric lineup, which appears to include a four-door Mustang-inspired SUV called the Mach-E. This combines several of the rumors we've been looking into and makes a lot of sense.

 Below is information to counter many of the myths that have persisted about electric vehicles as well as everything we knew about the now-canceled hybrid Mustang.